harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 ## Contents

 ### Code
 All of the code to generate BIO- format from the knowtator files from CRAFT, and tune, train, test, and evaluate the models that appear in the /Models folder.
 All of the ten ontologies along with their extension classes, in CRAFT are processed separately creating a model for each one.
+In all bash scripts (.sh files), the file paths start from the Concept-Recognition-as-Translation folder.
+Thus, please add the path to that folder into all file paths.

 ##### Tuning and Training Models
+0. 0_run_create_overview_table.sh: calculates corpus statistics for both the training data and evaluation data, including total and unique annotation counts, average and median total and unique annotation counts per article, and total additional OBO concepts.

+	a.
+Inputs: ontologies (core and core+extensions sets), file paths to the tokenized files, the obo addition files, the evaluation gold standard path, and the output path to save the overview table

+	b.
+Outputs: overview_table_summary.txt

-1. run_preprocess_docs.sh: processes all concept annotations into BIO- format, collect extra ontology concepts from the ontologies that are not in CRAFT, and processes all ontology concepts into OpenNMT format for concept normalization.
+1. run_preprocess_docs.sh: processes all concept annotations into BIO- format, collect extra ontology concepts from the ontologies (.obo files) that are not seen in CRAFT, and processes all ontology concepts into the OpenNMT format for concept normalization.

 	a.
 Inputs: File paths to CRAFT (articles and annotations), a list of the ontologies, the output paths, and any excluded files